 Gluten-free apple crisp with a generous layer of oat and oat flour based topping!
+Just as delicious as a traditional apple crisp.
 With a vegan and dairy-free option.

 First of all – if you’re after a grain-free apple crisp, check out my vegan and paleo apple crisp!